Passion is Something You Create.

 Would I still love playing guitar as much if I hardly ever played anymore?

-Would I stil write inspired songs, if I hardly ever wrote anything anymore.
+Would I still write inspired songs, if I hardly ever wrote anything anymore?

 Sometimes people hit an obstacle or a plateau in a pursuit they were initially passionate about, and then just decide to give up or quit.